 Building a Co-Regulatory School Culture

-Train staff regularly on neuroscience, attachment and co-regulation.
-Offer ongoing coaching and support, not just one INSET day.
-All adults interacting with learners need this knowledge (Perry, 2009; Siegel, 2012; Hughes, 2008).
+Train staff regularly on regulation, attachment-informed practice and clear escalation routines.
+Offer coaching and debriefs, not just one INSET day.
+All adults interacting with learners need a shared understanding of what to do before, during and after dysregulation.

 Restorative practice: When things go wrong (and they will), use restorative conversations rather than punitive sanctions as the default response.
 Restorative practice is co-regulation applied to relationships: "What happened?
 Who was affected?
 What do you need to make it right?"